 EGRE 573.
 Sustainable and Efficient Power Systems.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: EGRE 309 or EGRE 471 or permission of instructor.
+Prerequisite: EGRE 471.
 The course covers distributed power generation system and renewable energy technologies.
 It introduces models and tools for investigating electric power generation and efficiency analysis, the wind and solar power, energy storage, renewable integration, and environmental impacts.
 At the completion of the course students will be able to apply appropriate models and complete a feasibility study of practical renewable energy systems.